-The following health care costs assumptions were updated and used in the roll forward calculation for the HCTF:
+The following health care costs assumptions were updated and used in the roll-forward calculation for the HCTF:

-- Initial per capita health care costs for those PERACare enrollees under the PERA benefit structure who are expected to attain age 65 and older ages and are not eligible for premium-free Medicare Part A benefits were updated to reflect the change in costs for the 2021 plan year. - The health care cost trend rates for Medicare Part A premiums were revised to reflect the then-current expectation of future increases in rates of inflation applicable to Medicare Part A premiums.
+- Per capita health care costs in effect as of the December 31, 2021, valuation date for those PERACare enrollees under the PERA benefit structure who are expected to be age 65 and older ages and are not eligible for premium-free Medicare Part A benefits have been updated to reflect costs for the 2022 plan year. - The December 31, 2021, valuation utilizes premium information as of January 1, 2022, as the initial per capita health care cost.
+As of that date, PERACare health benefits administration is performed by UnitedHealthcare.
+In that transition, the costs for the Medicare Advantage Option #2 decreased to a level that is lower than the maximum possible service-related subsidy as described in the plan provisions. - The health care cost trend rates applicable to health care premiums were revised to reflect the then-current expectation of future increases in those premiums.
+Medicare Part A premiums continued with the prior valuation trend pattern.